 The Fontana del Pantheon, which was originally commissioned by Pope Gregory XIII (r.1572-85), is the centrepiece of the Piazza della Rotonda.
 It was designed by Giacomo della Porta and executed by Leonardo Sormani.

 In 1711 Pope Clement XI (r.
 1700-21) commissioned the young Roman sculptor and architect Filippo Barigoni (1690-1753) to radically modify the design of the fountain.
 An ancient Egyptian obelisk, dating back to the reign of Rameses II (r.
 1279-1213 BCE), was set up on a plinth in the centre.
 The plinth was decorated with four water-spouting dolphins and the pope's coat of arms.
-Barigoni also created a new base for the fountain, which has five steps on the side facing the Pantheon, but only two on the other side.
+Barigoni also created a new base for the fountain, which has a variable number of steps in response to the slope of the piazza.

 In 1866 the Fontana del Pantheon was restored and the marble figures were removed and replaced by copies.